eagle-io/docs/source/topics/device_configuration/worldsensing_loadsensing/index.rst

 ++++++++++++++++++++++++++

 1. Configure a new eagle.io data source with the **Upload data to ftp.eagle.io** transport
-2. Configure the CMT with FTP client details
+2. Configure CMT with FTP client details
 3. Use the first file sent as sample data to finalize configuring the data source parser, and create parameters

 |